arvpUofA/au_teensycode/README.md

 ## Getting Started

-To start coding for a Teensy used in a specific board, clone the develop branch and create a new branch with the name of the board.
+To start coding for a Teensy used on a specific board, clone the develop branch and copy the example or the uavcan_example folder, depending on whether UAVCAN is required for your application.
+Rename the folder to the name of the board.
 For consistency, use the [Arduino](http://arduino.cc) framework.
 Open the project using [PlatformIO](http://platformio.org).
 Rename the src/main.cpp file to something more relevant and write your main program there.

+### Build

+The code for a particular board is stored in `src/{environment}`.
+Add new environments in the `platformio.ini` file.
+Copy the configurations of the example programs and rename the `src_filter` parameter to the name of your source folder.
+To only build / upload one specific environment use the following command:

+`pio run -t upload -e {environment}`   ([more info](http://docs.platformio.org/en/latest/userguide/cmd_run.html#cmdoption-platformio-run-e))

 ### PlatformIO Libraries